Cyb3Raiz000/Phishing-Attack-Simulation-and-Detection/README.md

 ```
 sudo ./gophish
 ```
-You will see in the Terminal Default 'USERNAME' and 'PASSWORD' to Login the tool, You will instructed after login.
+You will see in the Terminal Default 'USERNAME' and 'PASSWORD' to Login the tool, You will instructed after login to reset default Credentials.

 # Setup Campaign in GoPhish
 ## Step 1.
 Sending Profile (The SMTP Configuration)